converged-computing/ensemble-python/README.md

 # ensemble

+> create state machines to orchestrate units of work

 ![PyPI - Version](https://img.shields.io/pypi/v/ensemble-python)

 An HPC ensemble is an orchestration of jobs that can ideally be controlled by an algorithm.
-Ensemble (in python) is a project to do exactly that.
-As a user, you specify the parameters for your job, and then an algorithm and options for it.
-But when you think about it, an algorithm *could* have a known name or label, but in its simplest form it is a set of rules (triggers and actions) that make up a state machine.
-In that light, ensemble python is a simple tool to create state machines to orchestrate units of work with workload managers.
-Specific sets of rules could be packaged up to be called an algorithm, and in fact that might be what we eventually call the yaml file that defines them.
-For now, we call them ensembles.

-The library here listens for the heartbeat of your ensemble -- events that come directly from the queue or entity that is controlling the jobs.
+Ensemble (in python) is a project that provides a state machine to do exactly that.
+As a user, you specify one or more job groups, and then rules (triggers and actions) for how to act on different events.
+These rules, likely customized for a workflow or application, are what encompass your algorithm.
 This means that we define:

-- A number of executors (typically queues) that can deliver events (job completion events to start)
+- A number of ensemble members (typically workload managers, queues, or job abstractions) that can deliver events
+- Groups of jobs (converted into a job specification for the queue to consume)
-- Rules for when to submit jobs (at onset, at periods during running)
+- Rules for when to submit or otherwise interact with jobs (at onset, at periods during running, etc.)
 - Rules for when to stop, cancel, or terminate
-- Parameters for the jobs (what will be converted into a job specification for the queue to consume)
 - Rules for when to change the environment (cluster) like growing or shrinking, if supported
-- A set of online (streaming) ML metrics (e.g., mean, median or MAD, min/max, etc) that are recorded for each job group and state (finished, failed succeeded)
+- A set of online (streaming) ML metrics (e.g., mean, median or MAD, IRQ, min/max, etc) that are recorded for each job group and state (finished, failed, succeeded, etc.)

-At a high level, we need to be able to define events, and rules for transitioning to new states.
-This even means we could make infinite loops (I accidentally already did).
-There should be an executor or queue interface that can support any kind of workload manager queue that can return the expected types.
+At a high level, we are reacting to events with rules for transitioning to new states.
+This even means we can make infinite loops (I accidentally already did).
+There can be an executor or queue interface that can support any kind of workload manager queue that can return the expected types.

 🚧 Under Construction! 🚧

 ## Design

 This design will be translated into more consolidated design documentation.
-For now I'm putting it here.
+You can see how it works in Kubernetes via the [Ensemble Operator here](https://converged-computing.org/ensemble-operator/getting_started/design.html).
+For now I'm putting design notes and features supported here.

 ### Concepts